 Examples of risk minimization through ESG strategies

-Regulatory requirements and environmental regulations are constantly increasing.
-The methodical approach of the Impact Value Framework helps companies to minimize these risks.
+Regulatory and environmental requirements are constantly increasing.
+The methodical Return on Impact approach helps companies minimize these risks.

 Examples of risk minimization: